 Dr. Daniel will evaluate your condition to determine if you are a good candidate.
 Your age, skin condition and medical history can all be factors in determining if you will benefit from the procedure.

 Dr. Daniel will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain medications.
-You should arrange for someone to drive you home after your surgery, and to help you out for a day or two.
+He will also let you know if he thinks you may be a better candidate for another type of reconstructive surgery instead.

-Once the incision has healed, you'll be asked to return to our office periodically so that the expander can be injected with additional saline.
-As the expander enlarges, your skin will stretch.
-In some people, this procedure causes some minor discomfort.
+Once the incision has healed, you’ll be asked to return to our office periodically so that the expander can be injected with additional saline.
+As the expander enlarges, your skin will continue to stretch.

 How you feel after surgery depends on the extent and complexity of the procedure.
-The initial surgery to insert the expander causes most patients only temporary discomfort which can be controlled with medication.
+The initial surgery to insert the expander causes most patients only temporary discomfort that can be controlled with medication.

 You may feel some minor discomfort each time saline is injected into the expander, but this usually lasts only an hour or two.
-The follow-up procedure to remove the expander and put the new tissue in place may create some temporary discomfort, but this, too, can be controlled with medication.
+The follow-up procedure to remove the expander and put the new tissue in place may create some temporary discomfort, but this, too, usually dissipates quickly and can be controlled with medication.

 Following your tissue expansion, the treatment area should appear healed and whole.
 Because the procedure uses tissue from your own body to improve the treatment area, this method of reconstruction can produce results that look and feel very natural.